databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 1. Attach jar from repo as a cluster library

 #### Spark Serverless SQL as a data cache (good for hundreds of thousands of comparisons)

-2. FYI, the jar attached from step 1 includes the Spark JDBC jar.
-No action needed
+2. Download and attach the [Spark JDBC Driver](https://ohdsi.github.io/DatabaseConnectorJars/) as a cluster library

 #### Or Azure's CosmosDB as a data cache (good for millions of comparisons)